-We have audited the financial statements of Virgin Money Holdings (UK) Limited for the year ended 30 September 2022 which comprise the Income statement, Statement of comprehensive income, Balance sheet, Statement of changes in equity, the Statement of cash flows and the related notes 1 to 5.2, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Accounting Standards.
+We have audited the financial statements of Virgin Money Holdings (UK) Limited for the year ended 30 September 2023 which comprise the Income statement, the Statement of comprehensive income, the Balance sheet, the Statement of changes in equity, the Statement of cash flows and the related notes 1 to 5.3, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.